Social & Emotional Learning Resources

 This site offers parents a place to get authentic reviews and recommendations for movies and other media.
 Educators can get information and resources on Digital Citizenship and media literacy.
 Advocates interested in the wellbeing of children in our nation can find ratings on current legislation, as well as initiatives that help our kids to thrive.

-SEL Curricula and Resources for Kids
+SEL Curricula and Resources

 Includes resources for kids including the popular "Superflex" series.